En-Query/EncryptedQuery/RUNNING.md

 ## Test Data

 We describe a test run in each mode.
-Both test runs use the following Data File (datafile.json):
+Both test runs use the following Data File from the examples folder (datafile.json):
 ```
 { "name": "Alice", "age": "31", "children": [ "Zack", "Yvette" ] }
 { "name": "Bob",   "age": "25", "children": [ "Xavier", "Wendy" ] }